olcaysah/Motor-Carrier-Management-Information-System/README.md

 dbport = 5432 #Generally port for PostgreSQL is 5432.
 If you have multiple version check port number in postgres config dbtable = "table name" #Not really necessary if you have multiple table in your database.
 ```
-When an application or RStudio get started these information are loaded to environment.
-There are so many ways to protect your credentials which is explained in detail in Rstudio's maual page: https://db.rstudio.com/best-practices/managing-credentials/
+When an application or RStudio get started, these information are loaded to environment.
+There are so many ways to protect your credentials which is explained detail in Rstudio's maual page: [link](https://db.rstudio.com/best-practices/managing-credentials/){:target="_blank"}

 ## NGINX Web Server
 Shiny server has it own port number (3838) to serve its applications.
 However I don't want to enable any port other than 80.
-Therefor I setup a proxy in Nginx web server.
-In this way you can set a subdomain from domain name provider (e.g., GoDaddy, Name.com, etc) and point to Virtual Server IP address.
+Therefore, I setup a proxy in Nginx web server.
+In this way, you can set a subdomain from domain name provider (e.g., GoDaddy, Name.com, etc) and point to Virtual Server IP address.
 Since we added the proxy information to the NGINX server, it will handle the routing.

-Anybody who are not familier with the server and proxy can copy the below configuration based on their information.
+Anybody who are not familier with the server and proxy can copy the below configuration.
+Don't forget to update your information.

+Below file is located at /etc/nginx/sites-available/mcmis

 ```
 server {